 01 of 05

 The flea is a hard-bodied, wingless insect that is as small as the tip of a pencil.
-Its strong legs are designed to jump great distances, while its narrow body is perfect for navigating through the hair coats of mammals.
-The flea's mouthparts are for sucking the blood of its host (often a dog or cat).
-A flea can cause a variety of problems for your dog, including Flea Allergic Dermatitis, anemia, and tapeworm infection.
-A serious flea infestation can be a hassle to deal with.
-The best option is to keep your dog on flea prevention, especially during warmer months.
+Its strong legs are designed to jump great distances and its narrow body is perfect for navigating through the hair coats of mammals.
+The flea's mouthparts are used to suck the blood of its host (often a dog or cat).
+Fleas can cause a variety of problems for your dog, including Flea Allergic Dermatitis, anemia, and tapeworm infection.
+A serious flea infestation can be difficult to deal with.
+The best option is to keep your dog on flea prevention all year long.

 02 of 05

 Fleas are not the only little vampires lurking in your dog's world.
 The tick is an arthropod that feeds on the blood of its host, including dogs, cats, and humans.
 The tick jumps onto a host, attaches its mouthparts into the skin, and sucks blood until it becomes engorged.
 Ticks are well-known vectors of some serious diseases.
 Lyme Disease, Ehrlichia, and Rocky Mountain Spotted Fever are a few of the more common tick-borne diseases.
 Ticks typically live in tall grasses and wooded areas.
-While some chemical products may prevent ticks from attaching to your dog, it is important to check your dog regularly for ticks, especially after spending time where ticks may lurk.
+Certain preventive products can prevent ticks from attaching to your dog.
+However, it is still important to check your dog regularly for ticks, especially after spending time where ticks may lurk.

 03 of 05

 Heartworms (Dirofilaria immitis) are parasitic nematodes that are among the most dangerous parasites affecting dogs.
 Heartworm larvae are transmitted to dogs via mosquitos.
 Once inside the dog, the larvae migrate and mature in dog's heart and lungs.
 Adult heartworms look something like spaghetti and can be 9 to 16 inches in length.
 Heartworm infection is a serious condition in dogs that leads to death if untreated.
-In addition, the treatment to rid a dog of adult heartworms is risky to the dog.
+In addition, the treatment to rid a dog of adult heartworms is risky to the dog and rather expensive.
 The best approach is heartworm prevention (generally given monthly) to kill the tiny heartworm larvae before they mature into dangerous adults.
+Every dog should be on heartworm prevention all year long.

 04 of 05